enginecommerce/engine-flight-manual/engineering/product_process.md

 Together with the product owners, write a 60 second pitch to be shared with the team.

 Always keep this pitch top-of-mind, in order to guide the project.
-If the verbiage of the pitch begins to stray, or if the software doesn’t fulfill the promises of the pitch, then something has been mis-communicated or the goal posts have moved over time.
+If the verbiage of the pitch begins to stray, or if the software doesn't fulfill the promises of the pitch, then something has been mis-communicated or the goal posts have moved over time.

 Investigate, communicate, and set realistic expectations around what has been adjusted.